Burn Rate Formula: How to Calculate Burn Rate and Runway

 FAQ

-What is the difference between gross burn and net burn?
+What is the difference between gross burn rate and net burn rate?

-Gross burn is your total monthly spending with no revenue offset.
-Net burn subtracts your monthly revenue from expenses.
+Gross burn rate is your total monthly spending with no revenue offset.
+Net burn rate subtracts your monthly revenue from expenses.
 A company spending €3,000/mo with €1,000 MRR has a gross burn of €3,000 and a net burn of €2,000.
-Net burn is more useful for calculating runway because it reflects how fast cash actually depletes.
+Net burn rate is more useful for calculating runway because it reflects how fast cash actually depletes.

 How often should I recalculate burn rate?